Marie Bernard: Education and career

 Bernard received her undergraduate training at Bryn Mawr College in 1972, where she graduated cum laude with Honors in Chemistry and received her M.D. degree from University of Pennsylvania School of Medicine in 1976.
 She trained in internal medicine at Temple University Hospital in Philadelphia, Pennsylvania, where she also served as chief resident.
-Following her residency, Bernard continued her career at Temple's School of Medicine, starting as an Instructor in Medicine, then serving as Associate Professor of Medicine in the Division of General Internal Medicine, Director of Medical Clinics, and Assistant Dean for Admissions.
+Following her residency, Bernard continued her career at Temple's School of Medicine, starting as an instructor in medicine, then serving as associate professor of medicine in the Division of General Internal Medicine, Director of Medical Clinics, and Assistant Dean for Admissions.

 In 1990, Bernard joined the University of Oklahoma to build its geriatrics education and research programs.
 Until her move to the NIA, Bernard was the founding director of Oklahoma's Reynolds Department of Geriatric Medicine, the third Department of Geriatrics in the U.S. In addition to founding and directing the department, Dr. Bernard also served as Associate Chief of Staff for Geriatrics and Extended Care at the Oklahoma City Veterans Affairs Medical Center.

 Bernard has received additional training through the Association of American Medical Colleges Health Services Research Institute, the Geriatric Education Center of Pennsylvania, and the Wharton School Executive Development program.

 Bernard led the development of the National Institute on Aging Health Disparities Research Framework, published in 2015, which focused on assessing progress and opportunities in research on health disparities among racial and ethnic groups related to aging.

-On May 26, 2021, she was named Chief Officer for Scientific Workforce Diversity for the National Institutes of Health.
+On May 26, 2021, she was named Chief Officer for Scientific Workforce Diversity at the National Institutes of Health.

+Bernard also chaired the woman of color committee of the NIH Working Group on Women in Biomedical Careers.